derekchiang/thunder-docs/source/tutorials/build_dapp_on_thunder.md

 Go ahead and create an empty directory.
 Then inside the directory, run:

 ```
-truffle unbox thunder
+truffle unbox thundertoken/dapp-tutorial
 ```

 It may take a minute or two.
-Once it's done, feel free to explore the directory to see what we have.
+Once it's done, feel free to explore the directory to see what we have got.

-## Compile and deploy the smart contracts

-Now you are ready to develop your DApp!
+In the following sections, unless otherwise specified, all commands should be run within this directory.

-Firstly, let's launch a local blockchain through ganache.
-In a new terminal window, run:
+## Launching a local blockchain

+As aforementioned, during development it's recommended to use a local blockchain.
+To launch a local blockchain, simply run the following command in a new terminal:

 ```
 ganache-cli
 ```

 You are going to see some console printout.
-One of the lines is going to look something like:
+One of the lines towards the end is going to look something like:

 ```
 Mnemonic:      urge club joy arrow finish false then ocean stereo stock this giraffe
 ```

-Copy the mnemonic for later use.

-Now, in another terminal window, run:
+Go ahead and copy the mnemonic.
+We will need to use it later.

+Now that we have a local blockchain running, let's try deploying our smart contracts on it.
+In a new terminal, run:

 ```
-truffle compile
 truffle deploy
 ```

-The first command compiles the smart contracts, and the second one deploys them, as the names indicate.

-Since we are running a local blockchain, we need to configure MetaMask to use it.
-Go ahead and click the fox icon in your browser again, then:
+If the command finishes running without any errors, the smart contracts have been deployed!

+Lastly, we will now configure MetaMask so it uses the local blockchain:

+* Click the MetaMask fox icon in your browser.
+* Click the network dropdown and select "Localhost 8545"
-* Click the menu icon on the upper right corner of the dropdown.
+* Click the menu icon on the upper right corner.
 * Click "Log Out".
 * Click "Restore from seed phrase".
-* Paste in the mnemonic that you got from ganache, then pick a password.
+* Paste the mnemonic that you just copied, then put in some password.
 Then click "OK".

-If everything goes well, you should now be seeing an account with a large balance like 99.
-These are fake tokens provided by the local blockchain for development purposes.
+If everything goes right, you should see that you have 100ETH.
+Woah!
+But keep in mind these are just tokens on your local blockchain and don't have real value.

 ## Launch the DApp

-Now that our smart contracts are running on the blockchain, let's get our DApp up and running.
+Now that we've launched a local blockchain, deployed a smart contract, and connected MetaMask with the local blockchain, we can finally launch our DApp!

 In a new terminal window, run:

 ```
+cd client
-cd client && npm run start
+npm run start
 ```

 Now, go to `http://localhost:3000`.
 You should be seeing a page with the title `MyToken`.